 My articles on farming have appeared in Farming: People, Land, Community; Sheep Canada; The Shepherd; and The Stockman Grassfarmer.

 After reading the second draft aloud, and going through the piece for the third time (removing the tin horns and radio static that I heard while reading), I enclose things in boxes for Draft No. 4.
 If I enjoy anything in this process it is Draft No. 4.
 I go searching for replacements for the words in the boxes.
 The final adjustments may be small-scale, but they are large to me, and I love addressing them.

 —John McPhee, “Draft No. 4,” The New Yorker

-Fiction works its way in, too, in reviews and consideration of technique.
-But this blog focuses mostly on reading, writing, and teaching narrative nonfiction.
-Narrative here means storytelling by whatever means of showing and telling.
-Certain preoccupations have emerged: style, structure, and use of self in nonfiction prose.
+My blog focuses on prose storytelling in creative nonfiction and fiction, by whatever means of showing and telling.
+Certain preoccupations have emerged: style, structure, and use of self in narrative prose.

 There are two literary cultures in America, academic and New York, and I bivouac between them.
 The camps are permeable, however, and their borders aren’t well policed.
 At night, desperate riders on dark horses going in both directions thunder past the picket fires.

-For its first five years, this blog was called Narrative.
-As I explained in a 2013 post, I rechristened it in honor of my book’s transforming draft.
+For its first five years, the blog was called Narrative.
+As I explained in a post, I rechristened it in honor of my book’s transforming draft.
+The next day, I read McPhee’s essay about his joy in his own fourth drafts.
 Maybe the best compliment the blog and I have ever received came in from a fellow writer, though someone I’ve never met, when I wrote about getting a book contract in Spring 2013: